AJ-Acevedo/dotfiles/README.md

 # AJ's dotfiles

 These dotfiles are a set of configuration files for macOS and Linux, that make my life in front of the keyboard just a little bit easier.

 dotfiles are like a programmers toolbox.

-I am using macOS High Sierra 10.13 and my preferred Linux distribution is Debian.
+I am using macOS Big Sur 11.1 and my preferred Linux distributions are Debian and Ubuntu.
-Currently running Debian 9 (Stretch)

 For more information on dotfiles, checkout [dotfiles.github.io](http://dotfiles.github.io/)